 Puppies and kittens are born with immature immune systems which make them highly susceptible to contracting disease.
 Thankfully, their mothers transfer to them part of their own immunity via colostrum when they nurse.
 Colostrum is a substance found in the mother’s milk for the first few days after giving birth.
 It provides her newborns with important protective proteins against several diseases.
 These agents are known as “maternal antibodies”.
 As long as maternal antibodies to a particular disease are active in the newborn’s system, they will help give protection against that disease.
 However, these antibodies can also render some types of vaccines ineffective against various diseases during the time they are functional.
 How long these maternal antibodies last varies between individuals and is affected by many factors.
 We do know that maternal antibodies are gone, on average, around 16-20 weeks of age.
 Therefore, the typical puppy/kitten vaccine series starts around 6-8 weeks of age.
 Boosters are administered every 2-4 weeks until around 16 - 20 weeks of age in hopes of narrowing the “window of opportunity” for infection.
 This window of opportunity is the time period between when the maternal antibodies wear off and the vaccines are able to stimulate the individual’s own immune response to a disease.
 If animals are over 20 weeks of age, they may require just one dose of some of the vaccines.
 The incidence of disease and death is significantly higher in areas where vaccinations are not commonly administered.
-This is especially true for Canine and Feline Distemper, Canine Parvovirus and Rabies.
+This is especially true for Canine Distemper, Canine and Feline Parvovirus (aka Distemper in cats) and Rabies.

 No. Giving vaccines too frequently (less than 2 weeks apart) does not give the body time to respond properly to the vaccines.
 If a vaccine booster is given too soon, the body’s immune response to the first vaccine will interfere with the response to the second vaccine; thus, you do not get the desired “booster” effect from the second vaccine that makes the immune response stronger.
 Although ideally vaccines should be separated by at least 2 week intervals, it should be noted that some shelters may have to give vaccines at closer intervals due to circumstances unique to shelter environments.
 Your veterinarian can let you know if they feel any additional boosters should be given after adopting a pet.